jimmycodesocial/draft-js-iframely-plugin/README.md

 *Optional*
 In your index.html include the embed.js provided by Iframely.
-In case of omit it, it will be included with thr first embedded URL.
+In case of omiting it, it will be included with the first embedded URL.

 ```html
 <script src="//cdn.iframe.ly/embed.js" async></script>